Dimorphos: Naming

 The Working Group for Small Bodies Nomenclature of the International Astronomical Union (IAU) gave the satellite its official name on 23 June 2020.
 The name Dimorphos is derived from a Greek word (Δίμορφος) meaning 'having two forms'.
 (Note: The name Dimorphos was suggested by planetary scientist Kleomenis Tsiganis at the Aristotle University of Thessaloniki.
 Tsiganis explained that the name "has been chosen in anticipation of its changes: It will be known to us in two very different forms, the one seen by DART before the impact, and the other seen by Hera a few years later.")
 The justification for the new name reads: "As the target of the DART and Hera space missions, it will become the first celestial body in cosmic history whose form was substantially changed as a result of human intervention (the DART impact)".
 The name was suggested by Kleomenis Tsiganis, a planetary scientist at the Aristotle University of Thessaloniki and a member of both the DART and Hera teams.
 Prior to the IAU naming, the nickname Didymoon was used in official communications.

+Origin

+Dimorphos has a surface age of less than 0.3 million years, which is small in comparison to its parent object Didymos's surface age of ~12.5 million years.
+Madeira et al. (2023) proposed that Dimorphos formed because of the YORP effect, speeding Didymos's spin rate until it ejected matter from its equator to make a ring, which was about 25% the mass of Didymos.
+That ring would then become moonlets; a fraction of the mass of the ring would become Dimorphos and a set of objects outside of the Roche limit.
+After that, most of the ring's mass would come back to Didymos.